Sycomore Asset Management Acquires Shares of 39,152 NVIDIA Co. (NASDAQ:NVDA)

-Sycomore Asset Management purchased a new position in shares of NVIDIA Co.
-(NASDAQ:NVDA) during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund purchased 39,152 shares of the computer hardware maker’s stock, valued at approximately $8,104,000.
-NVIDIA accounts for 1.2% of Sycomore Asset Management’s portfolio, making the stock its 24th biggest holding.
+Sycomore Asset Management acquired a new stake in NVIDIA Co.
+(NASDAQ:NVDA) during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund acquired 39,152 shares of the computer hardware maker’s stock, valued at approximately $8,104,000.
+NVIDIA accounts for 1.2% of Sycomore Asset Management’s investment portfolio, making the stock its 24th biggest position.

 Several other institutional investors have also recently modified their holdings of NVDA.
 OLD Mission Capital LLC purchased a new stake in shares of NVIDIA in the third quarter valued at about $293,000.
 Parisi Gray Wealth Management increased its position in NVIDIA by 4.4% during the second quarter.
 Parisi Gray Wealth Management now owns 2,312 shares of the computer hardware maker’s stock worth $1,850,000 after purchasing an additional 97 shares during the last quarter.
 Meitav Dash Investments Ltd. increased its position in NVIDIA by 8.0% during the second quarter.
 Meitav Dash Investments Ltd. now owns 77,803 shares of the computer hardware maker’s stock worth $62,257,000 after purchasing an additional 5,750 shares during the last quarter.
 Congress Asset Management Co.
 MA acquired a new position in NVIDIA during the second quarter worth approximately $251,000.
 Finally, Clifford Swan Investment Counsel LLC increased its position in shares of NVIDIA by 332.3% in the second quarter.
 Clifford Swan Investment Counsel LLC now owns 6,022 shares of the computer hardware maker’s stock worth $1,221,000 after acquiring an additional 4,629 shares in the last quarter.
 Institutional investors and hedge funds own 19.24% of the company’s stock.

-In related news, Director Robert K. Burgess sold 10,000 shares of the stock in a transaction dated Wednesday, October 13th.
-The stock was sold at an average price of $208.68, for a total transaction of $2,086,800.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Mark A. Stevens sold 58,000 shares of the stock in a transaction that occurred on Monday, November 22nd.
-The stock was sold at an average price of $342.58, for a total value of $19,869,640.00.
+In other NVIDIA news, CEO Jen Hsun Huang sold 440,000 shares of the stock in a transaction that occurred on Wednesday, December 1st.
+The stock was sold at an average price of $326.16, for a total value of $143,510,400.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Robert K. Burgess sold 10,000 shares of the stock in a transaction that occurred on Wednesday, October 13th.
+The stock was sold at an average price of $208.68, for a total value of $2,086,800.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 560,012 shares of company stock worth $181,813,810 over the last 90 days.
-Corporate insiders own 4.23% of the company’s stock.
+Insiders have sold a total of 560,012 shares of company stock valued at $181,813,810 over the last 90 days.
+4.23% of the stock is currently owned by company insiders.

-NVIDIA (NASDAQ:NVDA) last posted its quarterly earnings data on Wednesday, November 17th.
-The computer hardware maker reported $1.17 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.11 by $0.06.
+NVIDIA (NASDAQ:NVDA) last announced its earnings results on Wednesday, November 17th.
+The computer hardware maker reported $1.17 earnings per share for the quarter, topping analysts’ consensus estimates of $1.11 by $0.06.
 NVIDIA had a return on equity of 41.79% and a net margin of 33.81%.
-During the same period in the previous year, the company earned $0.60 EPS.
-As a group, analysts forecast that NVIDIA Co. will post 3.62 earnings per share for the current fiscal year.
+During the same period last year, the company posted $0.60 EPS.
+As a group, equities analysts expect that NVIDIA Co. will post 3.62 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, December 23rd.
-Shareholders of record on Thursday, December 2nd were paid a $0.04 dividend.
+The business also recently announced a quarterly dividend, which was paid on Thursday, December 23rd.
+Investors of record on Thursday, December 2nd were issued a dividend of $0.04 per share.
+This represents a $0.16 annualized dividend and a yield of 0.05%.
 The ex-dividend date of this dividend was Wednesday, December 1st.
-This represents a $0.16 dividend on an annualized basis and a yield of 0.05%.
-NVIDIA’s dividend payout ratio is currently 4.93%.
+NVIDIA’s dividend payout ratio is presently 4.93%.

+A number of equities research analysts recently weighed in on the stock.
+Susquehanna raised their price target on shares of NVIDIA from $250.00 to $360.00 and gave the company a “positive” rating in a report on Thursday, November 11th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of NVIDIA from $185.00 to $285.00 and gave the stock a “hold” rating in a research report on Thursday, November 18th.
+Wedbush cut shares of NVIDIA from an “outperform” rating to a “neutral” rating and increased their price objective for the stock from $220.00 to $300.00 in a report on Friday, November 12th.
+They noted that the move was a valuation call.
+BMO Capital Markets raised their target price on shares of NVIDIA from $250.00 to $375.00 in a research note on Monday, November 22nd.
+Finally, Sanford C. Bernstein set a $360.00 price objective on shares of NVIDIA in a research note on Thursday, November 18th.
+Three equities research analysts have rated the stock with a hold rating, twenty-nine have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $329.07.

 NVIDIA Corp. engages in the design and manufacture of computer graphics processors, chipsets, and related multimedia software.
 It operates through the following segments: Graphics Processing Unit (GPU), Tegra Processor, and All Other.
 The GPU segment comprises of product brands, which aims specialized markets including GeForce for gamers; Quadro for designers; Tesla and DGX for AI data scientists and big data researchers; and GRID for cloud-based visual computing users.